Sukhpal Singh Khaira

-Sukhpal Singh Khaira (born 13 January 1965) is an Indian Politician serving as Congress MLA from Bholath constituency as his 3rd term.
-He was the Leader of Opposition in Punjab Legislative Assembly during July 2017 to July 2018.
+Sukhpal Singh Khaira (born 13 January 1965) is an Indian politician serving a third term as Indian National Congress MLA from Bholath constituency.
+He was the leader of opposition in Punjab Legislative Assembly during July 2017 to July 2018.
+He is the chairman of All India Kisan Congress since July 2022.

 He started his political career with Youth Congress.
-In 1997, He became vice President of Punjab Youth Congress.
-He got political legacy from his father Sukhjinder Singh Khaira, stalwart Akali leader.
+In 1997, He became the vice-president of Punjab Youth Congress.
+He got political legacy from his father Sukhjinder Singh Khaira, a stalwart Shiromani Akali Dal leader.
+He is the national chairman of Kisan and Khet Mazdoor Congress.

 Personal life

 Sukhpal Singh Khaira is the son of veteran Akali leader and former Punjab education minister Sukhjinder Singh Khaira.

 He did his schooling from Bishop Cotton School, Shimla.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+50,32,93,187 as an overall financial asset and Rs.
+2,87,27,277 as financial liability.

 Political career

-In 1994, he was elected as Member Panchayat from Village Ramgarh, District Kapurthala.
-In 1997, he joined the Youth congress and was appointed vice president of Punjab Youth Congress.
+In 1994, he was elected as a member of panchayat from Ramgarh village of Kapurthala district.
+In 1997, he joined the Youth congress and was appointed vice-president of Punjab Youth Congress.
 In 1999, Punjab Pradesh Congress Committee appointed him as secretary of their organisation.
 In 2005 he was appointed president of Kapurthala district's Congress committee (2005 to 2010).
 In 2006, he became elected director of Central Cooperative Bank, Kapurthala.